audreywinsy/STATS220/index.md

 When we were asked to create an original meme, I knew mine would rotate around parenting and my life as a mom 👩‍🍼.
 I just thought my parenting life would be an incredible source of ideas and inspiration (and hopefully a laugh or two) 😜 including but not limited to:

-*> so many unforgettable moments 🏆,
+* the many unforgettable moments 🏆,

-*> lots of big emotions at play 😆 😠 😢 , and
+* lots of big emotions at play 😆 😠 😢 , and

-*> a plethora of parenting fails 💩 to choose from.
+* a plethora of parenting fails 💩 to choose from.

 How could I __NOT__ pay tribute to them at all?